devgateway/www.developmentgateway.org/_posts/2011-04-05-aiddata-to-make-trillions-of-dollars-in-development-assistance-compatible-with-iati.md

 old_path: news/aiddata-make-trillions-dollars-development-assistance-compatible-iati-standard
 title: AidData to make trillions of dollars in development assistance compatible with IATI standard
-lede: By early May, users of the AidData database will be able to run queries on aid activities by donor, sector, and country, as before—but with a new twist.
+excerpt: By early May, users of the AidData database will be able to run queries on aid activities by donor, sector, and country, as before—but with a new twist.
 The results will be exportable in the new international aid reporting standard recently finalized by the International Aid Transparency Initiative, which aims to make aid information